andrasq/node-minisql/README.md

 - user - username to authenticate as.
 Required; no default.
 - password - password for the user.
 No default.
 - database - database to connect to, if any.
 No default.
+- setup - TODO: array of sql commands to run before using the connection
+- teardown - TODO: array of sql commands to run before closing the connection

 ### db.query( sql, callback(err, result) )